mavolpe/ChallengeTV/README.md

 - NetworkCommunication - contains our low level network management calls
 - Model - contains our actual data model structs/classes
 - API - contains our TVAPI class which provides access to the TVMAZE api in this case...
+  - MockServer - contains everything needed to run the local mock server which provides consistent predictable data to support UNIT and UI testing.
 - Service - contains our TVService classes
 - UI contains anything related to the UI
   - DetailViewController